Nandan (Kolkata): Nandan and Buddhadeb Bhattacharjee

-Former Chief Minister of West Bengal Buddhadeb Bhattacharjee had a long relation with Nandan.
+Former Chief Minister of West Bengal Buddhadeb Bhattacharjee had a long relationship with Nandan.
 In 1980 he laid the foundation stone of the theatre.
 After losing the 1982 assembly election from Cossipore, he did not come to Nandan until 1987, when he changed constituency to Jadavpur and after winning the election.

 After becoming the Chief Minister of West Bengal in 2001, he started visiting the auditorium more frequently.
-Till 1995 he did not have own room here.
-Then he got a 300 sqft carpeted room on Nandan's second floor.
-Here he often used to meet personalities like Sunil Gangopadhyay, Soumitra Chatterjee etc. and proofread his writings on Manik Bandopadhyay or Jibanananda Das.
+Till 1995 he did not have his own room there.
+Then he got a 300 sq ft carpeted room on Nandan's second floor.
+There, he often used to meet personalities like Sunil Gangopadhyay, Soumitra Chatterjee etc. and proofread his writings on Manik Bandopadhyay or Jibanananda Das.

-After being defeated at the 2011 assembly elections of West Bengal by the Trinamool congress candidate Manish Gupta, Bhattacharjee stopped coming here.
+After being defeated at the 2011 assembly elections of West Bengal by the Trinamool congress candidate Manish Gupta, Bhattacharjee stopped coming to Nandan.
 According to a report published in The Telegraph in July 2011, two months after West Bengal's assembly elections, Bhattacharjee almost stopped visiting his favourite evening spot.

 Arrest of artists during 2007 Kolkata International Film Festival

-On 11 November 2007 afternoon, actors, artists and writers of West Bengal were demonstrating at a protest in Cathedral Road against Nandigram violence in which at least 14 people died.
+On the afternoon of 11 November 2007, actors, artists and writers of West Bengal were demonstrating at a protest in Cathedral Road against the Nandigram violence in which at least 14 people died.
 At the same time, the Kolkata International Film Festival was going on in the theatres on Nandan.
-Kolkata Police and Rapid Action Force personnel were sent to the spot who arrested nearly 100 protesters including 20 women.
-The list of people who were arrested on the day included actor Parambrata Chatterjee, actress Bidipta Chakraborty etc. They were released after five hours after a meeting between deputy commissioner (headquarters) Vineet Goyel and a group of protesters led by director Aparna Sen, Gautam Ghose and Bengali poet Sankha Ghosh.
-Later, actor Parambrata Chatterjee told that he could not figure out the reason of the arrest— "I don’t know on what grounds we were arrested.
+Kolkata Police and Rapid Action Force personnel were sent to the spot and arrested nearly 100 protesters including 20 women.
+The list of people who were arrested on the day included actor Parambrata Chatterjee and actress Bidipta Chakraborty.
+They were released after five hours after a meeting between deputy commissioner (headquarters) Vineet Goyel and a group of protesters led by director Aparna Sen, Gautam Ghose and Bengali poet Sankha Ghosh.
+Later, actor Parambrata Chatterjee said that he could not figure out the reason for the arrest: "I don’t know on what grounds we were arrested.
 We did not step into Nandan, nor did we have any arms and ammunition.
 We were sitting outside the Academy of Fine Arts, singing."

 Programs and festivals

 Nandan has been a cultural hub of Kolkata for a long time.
-Memorial lectures and special programs are organised here on regular basis.
+Memorial lectures and special programs are organised there on a regular basis.
 Nandan also organises a Social Communication Film Festival in collaboration with Roopkala Kendra.

 Kolkata International Film Festival

 Kolkata International Film Festival started in 1995 and is India's third oldest film festival.
 Nandan is one of the main venues of this festival.
-Till 2010 the film festival used to be inaugurated at Nandan.
+Till 2010 the film festival was inaugurated at Nandan.
 In 2011, Mamata Banerjee, after becoming the Chief Minister of West Bengal, shifted the ceremony from Nandan to the Netaji Indoor Stadium.